The Press Freedom Myth - An Evening with Political Writer in Residence Jonathan Heawood

 A writer and journalist for many years, Jonathan Heawood is the author of The Press Freedom Myth (2019), part of Biteback’s ‘Provocation’ series in which prominent experts offer short polemics on topics of pressing public interest.
 In 2013 Jonathan launched IMPRESS: The Independent Monitor for the Press.
 Inspired by Sir Brian Leveson’s proposals to raise the ethical standard of the British press, IMPRESS now works with over one hundred news publications.
 Jonathan continues his work as a Trustee of the Stephen Spender Trust, and sitting on the Power and Accountability Committee at the Joseph Rowntree Charitable Trust.
 Before establishing IMPRESS, Jonathan was Deputy Literary Editor of The Observer; Editorial Director of the Fabian Society; Director of English PEN; and Director of Programmes at the Sigrid Rausing Trust.
 He contributed to newspapers, magazines and academic journals including The Guardian, The Telegraph, The Independent, Prospect, the New Statesman, the British Journalism Review, Critical Quarterly and the Journal of Media Law.
 He often appears on radio and television and is Senior Research Fellow at the University of Stirling.

 Please note that tickets for this event are e-tickets.
-Book online and have your tickets emailed directly to you – then save the environment by bringing along your e-ticket on your phone or tablet and have it scanned as you enter the event.
+Book online and have your ticket emailed directly to you – then save the environment by bringing along your e-ticket on your phone or tablet and have it scanned as you enter the event.
 If you would prefer to print your ticket, black and white is fine.

 A print and collect service is available to those without access to email facilities for a small charge to cover our admin costs.
 Call 01244 532350 or email email@example.com for more information.
 Printed tickets will be available to collect from Reception before the event.